ngonzalvez/apex/README.md

 }
 ~~~

-But, of course, until here we only have an empty endpoint which does nothing, let's add some functionality to it.
+But, of course, we only have an empty endpoint which does nothing, let's add some functionality to it.
 Let's say we want to return a hard-coded list of names when we perform a GET request to `/v1/users/`.

 We can do that by using the **@GET** decorator form *wb-rest*.
 Let's add a `getAll()` method to the endpoint.